 Depart India as you fly from Cochin to colorful Colombo in Sri Lanka.
 You arrive in the nation's capital city in the mid-morning.
 Begin your city tour by visiting the pivotal Gangaramaya Temple - an important learning and spiritual location.
 Next, visit the tiny temple built on a lake, the Seema Malaka Temple.
 Observe the national sport at a Sri Lankan cricket match.
 Finish the day with a stroll along the half-kilometer-long Galle Face Green Promenade.

 Travel 4 hours to Dambulla.
 Explore the fantastic UNESCO sites of the Dambulla Cave Temple and the Sigiriya Rock Fortress.
-Tour the area atop a local elephant.
-This evening, you’ll bed down at the deluxe Heritance Kandalama.
+See the ancient Buddhist art preserved in the caves, then climb up Sigiriya rock to the fortress ruins at the top.
+Settle in to your hotel in Sigiriya.

 Enjoy an extra-special sight this morning, as you marvel at the Mulkirigala Rock Temple, home to seven cave temples, perched on terraces of various altitudes, the highest of which is 676 feet above sea-level.
 Note the handdrawn Buddhist art on the cave walls.
 The afternoon has you taking a safari ride through seaside Yala National Park.
 Return to you hotel tonight to enjoy some leisure time.